-We define materiality as the magnitude of misstatement in the financial statements that, individually or in the aggregate, could reasonably be expected to influence the economic decisions of the users of these financial statements.

-We apply the concept of materiality in planning and performing our audit, in determining the nature, timing and extent of our audit procedures, in evaluating the effect of any identified misstatements, and in forming our audit opinion.

-The materiality for the group financial statements as a whole was set at £1,214,000.
-This has been determined with reference to the benchmark of the group's profit before tax which we consider to be an appropriate measure for a group of companies such as these.
-Materiality represents 7.5% of group profit before tax.

-The materiality for the parent company financial statements as a whole was set at £998,000.
+- We define materiality as the magnitude of misstatement in the financial statements that, individually or in the aggregate, could reasonably be expected to influence the economic decisions of the users of these financial statements. - We apply the concept of materiality in planning and performing our audit, in determining the nature, timing and extent of our audit procedures, in evaluating the effect of any identified misstatements, and in forming our audit opinion. - The materiality for the group financial statements as a whole was set at £890,000.
+This has been determined with reference to the benchmark of the group's average profit before tax for the past three years given the volatility of profit which we consider to be an appropriate measure for a group of companies such as these.
+Materiality represents 9% of group profit before tax. - The materiality for the parent company financial statements as a whole was set at £885,000.
 This has been determined with reference to the benchmark of the parent company's net assets which we consider to be an appropriate measure for a parent company such as this.
-Materiality represents 1.5% of the parent company net assets, which we consider to be an appropriate measure for a holding company with investments in trading subsidiaries.
+Materiality represents 1.3% of the parent company net assets, which we consider to be an appropriate measure for a below to be an appropriate measure for a below the parent company with investments in trading subsidiaries.